oblac/jodd-site/content/email/1+index.md

 + from a file,
 + from generic `DataSource`.

-One note for file attachments - they depend on `javax.mail` content type resolution (that might not work for you).
+File attachments depend on `javax.mail` content type resolution (that might not work for you).
 You can always attach files as byte or input stream attachment.
 {: .attn}

 Attachments are created using the `EmailAttachment` class: